boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Whats the largest file for each language?

 Across all the languages we looked at whats the largest file by number of bytes for each one?
+This means ignoring newlines and the like so its closer to finding checked in data files, which is less interesting but still pretty neat.

 | language | filename | bytes |
 | -------- | -------- | ----- |